Sixty-five years ago today, the first newspaper accounts of the Electronic Numerical Integrator And Computer hit newsstands.

 Below, we share 10 things about the ENIAC that you really ought to know.

 - The ENIAC was first made public on Friday, Feb.
-15, 1946, not, as others have suggested Feb.
-14, as confirmed by Philadelphia magazine.
+15, 1946, not, as others have suggested, on Feb.
+14, as confirmed by Philly Mag.
 (The press release was distributed Feb.
-14, as noted on Radio Times)
+14, as noted on WHYY’s Radio Times.)

-- The ENIAC vision is largely credited to physicist John Mauchly and young engineer J. Presper Eckert, through U.S. Army experimental funding MORE ORAL HISTORY
+- The ENIAC vision is largely credited to physicist John Mauchly and young engineer J. Presper Eckert, through U.S. Army experimental funding.
+Here’s more oral history on that.

-- A group of female ‘computers’ was instrumental in the ENIAC’s foundation and a documentary focused on their role in the broader World War II fight
+- A group of female “computers” was instrumental in building the ENIAC and a documentary focused on their role in the broader World War II fight.